amient/kafka-metrics/README.md

     ./gradlew -Phostname=localhost :instance:install

-Installing Grafana and the front-end tool s it requires may the most tricky part of the setup and if you were successful yu should see an empty Grafana UI at `http://localhost:3000` - under Data Sources tab there should be one item named 'Kafka Metrics InfluxDB'.
-The next command will discover all the brokers and topics  by looking into the zookeeper so make sure you replace `<CLUSTER-SEED-HOST>` with one of your kafka brokers's host name:
+Installing Grafana and the front-end tools it requires may the most tricky part of the setup and if you were successful you should see an empty Grafana UI at `http://localhost:3000` - under Data Sources tab there should also be one item named 'Kafka Metrics InfluxDB'.
+The next command will discover all the brokers and topics by looking into the zookeeper so make sure you replace `<CLUSTER-SEED-HOST>` with a host name of one of your Kafka brokers:

     ./discovery/build/scripts/discovery --zookeeper "<CLUSTER-SEED-HOST>:2181" --dashboard "my-kafka-cluster" \
         --dashboard-path $PWD/instance/.data/grafana/dashboards --interval 25 \